bdillalogue-bit/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Marriott Construction – Dayton, Ohio
     text: >
       Marriott Construction is a full-service general contractor proudly based in Dayton, Ohio.
 With decades of local experience, we deliver high-quality commercial and residential projects on time and on budget.
-From ground-up builds to renovations, your vision is built on our reputation.
     actions:
       - label: Get a Quote
         altText: ''